-CARB has also adopted regulations to accelerate large-scale transition in California to zero-emission medium and heavy-duty trucks, including trucks of a type used in our operations in California.
-CARB's Advanced Clean Truck regulation is designed to ensure that zero-emission vehicles are brought to market in California.
-That regulation requires manufacturers to sell zero-emission trucks as an increasing percentage of their annual California sales starting with model year 2024.
-By 2035, zero-emission truck/chassis sales must account for 40% of truck tractor sales in the state.
-In April 2023, CARB adopted the Advanced Clean Fleets regulation, mandating that operators of 50 or more trucks must operate fleets comprised of an increasing percentage of zero-emission vehicles.
-The regulation includes a phase-in period from 2027 to 2045, depending on the class of vehicle.
-Other states have signed a multi-state agreement to require 100% sales of zero-emission trucks by 2050.
+In California, CARB has also adopted regulations to accelerate large-scale transition in California to zero-emission medium and heavy-duty trucks, including trucks of a type used in our operations in California.
+CARB's Advanced Clean Truck (ACT) regulation is designed to ensure that zero-emission vehicles are brought to market in California.
+That regulation requires manufacturers to sell zero-emission trucks as an increasing percentage of their annual California sales.
+By 2035, zero-emission truck/chassis sales must account for 40 percent of truck tractor sales in the state.

-While CARB's Advanced Clean Truck regulation and Advanced Clean Fleets regulation may permit companies to seek exemptions or relief, there are no assurances that relief from either regulation will be obtained.
 At this point, there are virtually no zero-emissions vehicles widely available that are suitable replacements for current technology used in less-than-truckload operations.
 In addition, there does not appear to be sufficient infrastructure in place to support an electric vehicle fleet operation throughout our current terminal network.
 If zero-emission vehicles are not available or not commercially viable for the less-than-truckload market, we may be required to modify or curtail our operations in California or other states that may adopt similar regulations.
 During any transition to zero-emission trucks, due to the mandates on manufacturers limiting diesel engine sales, we may be forced to continue using older model diesel trucks that may require higher maintenance costs or be less reliable.
 The transition to utilizing zero-emission vehicles could have a material adverse effect on our financial condition, results of operations, liquidity and cash flows.